tommyvct/tommyvct.github.io/README.md

 1. GitHub Pages will take from a few seconds to a few minutes to deploy your content.
 2. Check GitHub Pages settings mentioned in step 2 of [Configure this repository for GitHub Pages](#Configure-this-repository-for-GitHub-Pages).
 Is the source pointed to the right branch and directory?
 3. Your tweaks to the `_config.yml` and `_layouts/default.html` introduces some syntax errors that Jekyll cannot overcome.
 Check the file you modified and make sure they are 100% correct.

+### What is Markdown and Jekyll?
+Why would anyone want it?
+Markdown is a simple markup language that is easy to learn, easy to use and human-readable even in its raw format.

+Jekyll is a static website generator.
+It converts your Markdown files into static `.html` files against the theme you choose.
+It has no server-side application dependencies, no databases or other software need to be installed.

+The combination of both greatly simplifies the process of producing and online publishing documentation, facilitating technical writing.